Theology and Christian Faith

 Also keep in mind that scrolls were expensive, and rare by our standards.
 You didn't just go out a buy a few copies.
 And you could not easily carry them around with you for reference.
 No, the writings were stored in human memory, a feat literate persons today cannot imagine.

 Memorization would likely have been in Hebrew among the professional (priestly or scribal) classes.
 It is not clear when the Old Testament was translated into Aramaic.
-How much understanding would be another matter, which I would like to probe further in my own studies of the specialists.
+How much understanding would be another matter, which I would encourage you to probe further in studies from the specialists.

 Language and Society